sst/guide/_chapters/create-the-signup-form.md

 ### Add the Container

-Create a new container at `src/containers/Signup.js` with the following.
+{% include code-marker.html %} Create a new container at `src/containers/Signup.js` with the following.

 {% highlight javascript %}
 import React, { Component } from 'react';